kylecoberly/bagel-shop-build-and-burn/README.md

 ### As an admin, I want to be able to delete bagels

+* `git checkout -b delete-bagels c40ef`
+* Add a glyph library to the app
+* Add a cross icon to each bagel listing
+* When the icon is clicked, delete the bagel from the server and state
+* The cross should start grey, and turn red on hover
+* Commit changes and merge to master
+* Do a production build
+* Deploy the site

 ### As a customer, I want to be able to edit bagels